Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Only GoG is protecting the users.

 **Nemin:**
-GoG's a really great bunch
+GoG's a really great bunch.

 > **David Fried:**
 >Steam doesn't care...
 Activision and EA are actively fighting to destroy that.